Ranking Every Eurovision Song Ever Ranking Every Eurovision Song Ever

 My largest project associated with watching the full history of Eurovision was rating every Eurovision Song Contest performance, and then ranking them.

-Because the list may soon need to be updated, Euro Yard will do the big reveal of our Top 100 sometime following the 2024 Eurovision Song Contest.
+Because the list may soon need to be updated, Euro Yard will do the big reveal of our Top 100 beginning in the second half of 2024.
 Prior to sharing some of those results with the greater Euro public, I wanted to take some time to explain how I went about it.

 Creating a Rubric